hodyroff/scs-training/cluster-stacks.md

 CAPI provides these benefits using "managing Kubernetes with Kubernetes" paradigm, using a bootstrap/management Kubernetes cluster in which controllers managing target workload cluster run reconciling the target cluster to the desired state defined declaratively as custom resources.
+CAPI doesn't provide all the services needed for a fully functional Kubernetes cluster - prominently Container Network Interface (CNI) plugin, which handles pod networking in the target cluster is left for the operator to install separately.

 Cluster Stacks are a concept that combines all the important components of a Kubernetes cluster

 - Configuration of Kubernetes (e.g. Kubeadm)
-- Core Applications
-- Node Images
+- Addons (e.g. CNI)

-These main 3 elements are combined in Cluster Stacks and tested as a whole, providing a directly usable distribution for quick and safe creation or upgrade of production grade Kubernetes clusters.
+These main elements are combined in Cluster Stacks and tested as a whole, providing a directly usable distribution for quick and safe creation or upgrade of production grade Kubernetes clusters.
 A Cluster Stack is released only if everything works together, an upgrade from the previous version is possible and its function thus is ensured.
 In addition, the SCS Cluster Stack Operator simplifies the use of Cluster Stacks.

----

 ## 3. Cluster Stacks in the SCS Ecosystem